The CARES Act Student Loan Relief Options: Who Benefits and How?

 How Can Borrowers Get Assistance or Additional Information?

 Additional information about student loans is available on the DOE website and through your loan service provider.
-We’re happy to help you make the best decision for your situation—contact us today.
+We’re happy to help college students make the best decision for your situation—contact us today.

 This material has been provided for general informational purposes only and does not constitute either tax or legal advice.
 Although we go to great lengths to make sure our information is accurate and useful, we recommend you consult a tax preparer, professional tax advisor, or lawyer.